 The most important space around 18 wheelers or other big trucks is the space in front of it.
-Having enough space in front is essential to avoiding a rear end big truck wreck, especially if the truck has to stop suddenly.
+Having enough space in front is essential to avoiding a rear end truck crash, especially if a semi has to stop suddenly.

 Having enough space between a truck and the vehicles ahead of it also helps the a truck driver see and react to traffic conditions ahead quickly enough to avoid dangerous situations.
 If a tractor- trailer driver does not have enough time and space to safely avoid a dangerous situation and the driver has to slam on the brakes, the eighteen wheeler may jackknife and crash into other vehicles on the road.